DFHack/dfhack/readme.md

 To open Kloker in fortress mode press 'u' (for unitlist) and then 'k' for kloker.
 It can also be opened on the listing screens for pets and visitors and the dead.
 It can also open on the map

 It behaves similar to the legacy dfhack labor manager.
-Toggle Cavern Keepers extended abilities by pressing the keys displayed in the footer next to 'Mode'.
+Adjust Klokers extended abilities by pressing the keys displayed in the menu next to 'Mode'.
+A tooltip appears to help understand setting changes.

-Here is a [guide and discussion](http://www.bay12forums.com/smf/index.php?topic=169329.msg7678623#msg7678623) on the plugin at bay12forum.
+Here is a [intro and discussion](http://www.bay12forums.com/smf/index.php?topic=169329.msg7678623#msg7678623) on the plugin at bay12forum.
 Feedback there is appreciated.

 ### Extra configs: